Confessions of a Cheat: Plot

-The 54-year-old Cheat writes his memoirs in a café.
-As the age of 12, he is caught stealing money from the family grocery shop.
+The 54-year-old Cheat writes his memoirs in a café, and at the age of 12, he is caught stealing money from the family grocery shop.
 As punishment, he is not allowed to enjoy a treat with the rest of the family: mushrooms which turn out to be poisonous.
-His parents, siblings, uncle and grandparents all die.
-His mother's unscrupulous cousin takes charge of him, and uses his inheritance for his own benefit.
+His parents, siblings, uncle and grandparents all die, and his mother's unscrupulous cousin takes charge of him, while using the inheritance for his own benefit.
 Thus, it appears to the youngster that dishonesty pays.

 He runs away and works at various jobs, such as doorman and hotel bellhop.
-In Paris, he is unwillingly drawn into a plot to assassinate the visiting Czar Nicholas II of Russia by fellow restaurant worker Serge Abramich.
+In Paris, he is unwillingly drawn into a plot to assassinate the visiting Czar Nicholas II of Russia by fellow restaurant worker, Serge Abramich.
 However, an anonymous letter (which the Cheat implies he wrote) leads to the arrest of Abramich and the other plotters.

-As an elevator operator in the Hotel de Paris in Monaco, the Cheat catches the eye of the much older Countess.
-They have a brief fling.
+As an elevator operator in the Hotel de Paris in Monaco, the Cheat catches the eye of the much older Countess, and they have a brief fling.
 (By chance, they meet again in the present at the café, though the now elderly Countess does not recognize her former paramour, much to his relief.)

 After a stint in the army, the Cheat decides to take up a profession that rewards honesty: croupier in a casino in Monaco.
 However, he is taken back into the French Army at the start of World War I. He is wounded almost immediately, but is rescued by Charbonnier, a fellow soldier who loses his right arm as a result.
 The army loses track of the Cheat, allowing him to spend the war reading books.

 Once more a civilian, he is picked up by a beautiful woman in a restaurant.
 After spending the night together, she confesses that she is a professional thief.
 She enlists him in robbing a jeweler of a ring through trickery.
 Though they are successful, he slips away afterward and returns to work as a croupier.